 You can calculate your carbon footprint using our footprint tool (download below).
-Or, if you want comprehensive interactivity you can sign up to use our WeSave tool (see next page for more details).
+Alternatively you might like to use Resurgence's calculator or WFF's calculator.

 Carbon footprints are quite simply a measure of carbon dioxide emissions (CO2) over the course of a year.
 These emissions come from things like burning petrol or diesel in our cars and trucks, using electricity made in coal or gas fired power stations and using gas, oil or coal to heat our buildings.

 A carbon footprint can be calculated for almost anything, for example, a country, a building, an organisation, a household or an individual.
-Calculating a carbon footprint is often the first step in attempts to reduce CO2 emissions.
-By knowing what your baseline is, you are well equipped to plan out how to reduce it.
+Calculating a carbon footprint is often the first step in trying to reduce CO2 emissions.
+By knowing what your baseline is, you are well equipped to plan to reduce it.

 The challenge ahead